Staphylococcus/brain-from-brane/docs/01-pattern-realism/1a-pathway-emergence/1a-pathway-emergence.md

 📍 **Altitude**: Low (0-1,000 feet) - Detailed Analysis

 How do mind-independent physical patterns turn into mind-dependent meaning?
-The journey is **continuous in substrate**—everything is still just vibrating strings and energy flows—and yet **discontinuous in capability**.
+The journey is **continuous in substrate**—a backdrop of reality that changes more slowly than the patterns it carries—and yet **discontinuous in capability**.
 At six identifiable thresholds new feedback loops appear, locking-in qualitatively different kinds of information.
 Once crossed, these thresholds are never re-crossed in reverse; snowflakes do not become quarks again, and languages do not forget how to mean.

 Below is a bird’s-eye story of those thresholds.
 If you’d rather dive into equations and diagrams, follow the links; if you just want to “feel” the shape of the ascent, stay on this page.